Aliases for ACADS Gene

 GeneCards Summary for ACADS Gene

 ACADS (Acyl-CoA Dehydrogenase Short Chain) is a Protein Coding gene.
 Diseases associated with ACADS include Acyl-Coa Dehydrogenase, Short-Chain, Deficiency Of and Encephalopathy, Ethylmalonic.
-Among its related pathways are Valine, leucine and isoleucine degradation and Mitochondrial LC-Fatty Acid Beta-Oxidation.
+Among its related pathways are beta-Alanine metabolism (KEGG) and Mitochondrial Fatty Acid Beta-Oxidation.
 Gene Ontology (GO) annotations related to this gene include flavin adenine dinucleotide binding and fatty-acyl-CoA binding.
 An important paralog of this gene is ACADSB.

 UniProtKB/Swiss-Prot Summary for ACADS Gene